 7.3.4 To operate the engine compartment blower: Power up the DC system as discussed in this section.
-Turn engine key switch to on.
+Turn on the rocker switch located in the aft cabin.

 7.3.5 To operate the windlass:

 - 1. Power up the windlass from the battery switch. - 2.
 The controls for the windlass are on the deck to the right of the anchor well.